Nursing—B.S.N. Degree Completion

 The William Penn Nursing Program focuses on complexities of decision-making for providing professional nursing care.
 Students enhance their leadership skills that are essential to nursing practice in a diverse and ever-changing healthcare environment.
 In addition, students develop communication skills necessary for the business environment of the health care setting.
 The nursing program provides students with the focus and knowledge to make important decisions about a patient's health in a variety of nursing situations such as primary care, aggregates, or communities.

 Scholarships and institutional grants are available for nurses.
 Download the Word document or PDF for a list of scholarship resources.
 Please contact the Nursing Department for more information at 641-673-1298 or firstname.lastname@example.org.

 Nursing majors are eligible for a variety of health care professions upon receiving their B.S.N. degree from William Penn University.
 Possibilities include positions in the following: professional staff nursing, assuming micro- or meso-level leadership roles, or certification in many nursing specialties.
 The graduate will also be prepared to progress in their careers through pursuit of advanced nursing degrees.

-William Penn University Nursing majors are required to participate in clinical experience before completion of B.S.N. requirements.
-Clinical experience provides students with deeper understanding of professional nursing roles and responsibilities.
+William Penn University Nursing majors are required to participate in preceptorship experience before completion of B.S.N. requirements.
+Preceptorship experience provides students with deeper understanding of professional nursing roles and responsibilities.
 Students are given the opportunity to acquire greater working knowledge of their health care setting and the community.